FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

-Once an agent has been hijacked and manipulated by a poisoned function, the consequences do not remain localized—they propagate structurally throughout the system.
+{\bf Stage 3: Spread and Affect Other Agents.} Once an agent has been hijacked and manipulated by a poisoned function, the consequences do not remain localized—they propagate structurally throughout the system.
 In multi-agent architectures, where each agent’s output serves as the input to subsequent agents, even a single malicious output can cascade through the entire decision pipeline, triggering long-range effects.

-As shown in Figure~\ref{fig:funcpoison}, the contaminated output becomes part of the system's internal context, feeding future reasoning steps and impacting downstream function selection.
+As shown in Fig.~\ref{fig:funcpoison}, the contaminated output becomes part of the system's internal context, feeding future reasoning steps and impacting downstream function selection.
 At each stage, the misinformed agent generates its own structured output, which is then trusted by other agents.
 These outputs are not discarded; they persist, accumulate, and shape subsequent decisions, compounding the effect of the original malicious function call.

 This architectural behavior forms a powerful amplification loop: the longer the poisoned output remains in the system, the more distorted the overall decision becomes.
 In particular, this differs significantly from traditional prompt injection attacks, which typically affect a model's interpretation of external user inputs.
 In contrast, our attack poisons the \textit{system-generated outputs}—namely, the responses of internal agents—causing the system to attack itself from within.
 The malicious signal is no longer limited to a single point of entry; it is continuously regenerated by internal components, making it highly persistent and difficult to detect or remove.